-- Restricted Cash Reserves - The Company is in compliance with the State regulatory deposit requirements as of December 31, 2021 and 2020, respectively, for qualification purposes as a domestic insurer.
+- Restricted Cash Reserves - The Company is in compliance with the state of Ohio regulatory deposit requirements as of December 31, 2023 and 2022, respectively, for qualification purposes as a domestic insurer.
 These restricted cash reserves are stated at book/adjusted carrying value, which approximates fair value.
 These restricted deposits are included in bonds in the financial statements.
-Interest earned on these deposits accrues to the Company (see Note 5). - Minimum Capital and Surplus - Under the laws of the State of Ohio, the ODI requires the Company to maintain a minimum capital and surplus equal to \$1,700,000, and shall maintain total admitted assets equal to at least 110% of the liabilities of the Company.
+Interest earned on these deposits accrues to the Company (see Note 5). - Minimum Capital and Surplus - Under the laws of the State, the Ohio Department of Insurance requires the Company to maintain a minimum capital and surplus equal to \$1,700,000, and shall maintain total admitted assets equal to at least 110% of liabilities or the Company.

-Risk-based capital ("RBC") is a regulatory tool for measuring the minimum amount of capital appropriate for a managed care organization to support its overall business operations in consideration of its size and risk profile.
-The ODI requires the Company to maintain minimum capital and surplus equal to the greater of the state statute as outlined above, or the company action level as calculated by the RBC formula, or the level needed to avoid action pursuant to the trend test in the RBC formula.
+Risk-based capital is a regulatory tool for measuring the minimum amount of capital appropriate for a managed care organization to support its overall business operations in consideration of its size and risk profile.
+The Ohio Department of Insurance requires the Company to maintain minimum capital and surplus equal to the greater of the state statute as outlined above, or the company action level as calculated by the risk-based capital formula, or the level needed to avoid action pursuant to the trend test in the risk-based capital formula.

-The Company is in compliance with the minimum required capital and surplus amounts where it is licensed to do business, as of December 31, 2021 and 2020.
+The Company is in compliance with the minimum required capital and surplus amounts where it is licensed to do business, as of December 31, 2023 and 2022.